Photo Copyright Affect Autism

 TIP: You also want to always USE AFFECT to engage the child.
 Use sound effects, facial expressions, intonations, exaggerated gestures or body movements and the like to invite your child into a shared world.

-PLAYFUL OBSTRUCTION: A technique called playful obstruction is a way to playfully entice the child to interact with you–even if it only lasts for a single moment before they go back to continuing to ignore you.
-You have to start somewhere.
+PLAYFUL OBSTRUCTION: A technique called playful obstruction is a way to playfully entice the child to interact with you–even if it only lasts for a single moment.
+Using affect and following the child’s lead to get the child’s engagement, you can being to present little playful obstacles to encourage simple interactions.

-Playful obstruction is getting in the way of what your child is independently doing so they have no choice but to acknowledge you.
+Playful obstruction is playfully getting in the way of what your child is independently doing so they have no choice but to acknowledge you.
+We always want it to be light and fun.

 Dr. Tippy says it’s like having your foot on the gas pedal and brake at the same time.
 You stop and look puzzled and wait for the child to initiate what to do next.

-You don’t want to play dumb to the point of your child getting frustrated and moving on to a new activity, but neither do you want to just do all the steps for him/her.
+You don’t want to play clueless to the point of your child getting frustrated and moving on to a new activity, but neither do you want to just do all the steps for them.

 - If (s)he reaches for a desired toy, you might playfully grab it and hold it on your head for him/her to come get.